apify/apify-docs/sources/platform/integrations/programming/webhooks/events.md

 ## Actor run events

-Actor run events are triggered when an Actor run is created or transitioons to a new state.
+Actor run events are triggered when an Actor run is created or transitions to a new state.
 You can define webhooks for all runs of an Actor on its detail page or for a specific Actor task on its detail page.
 In the latter case, the webhook is invoked only for runs started for that task.

 ### Event types